gidgethub/gidgethub/docs/sansio.rst

                                         secret=SECRET)

 This is not required, though, as the :class:`Event` class can be constructed in a traditional way.
-The :func:`validate` function is also provided to allow for manual validation that a event came from a supported project.
+The :func:`validate_event` function is also provided to allow for manual validation that a event came from a supported project.

 .. autofunction:: validate_event